 All speed tests are direct assessments of athlete speed and potential indicators for talent identification.
 While speed tests are very useful in sports performance and sports medicine, they are often a logistical challenge with groups, unmotivated athletes, or athletes with unacceptable readiness levels.
-Athlete speed is a valued characteristic in sports, and testing it properly so the information is useful requires following a protocol, as well as having the right equipment and staff.
+Athlete speed is a valued characteristic in sports, and testing it properly requires following a protocol, as well as having the right equipment and staff.
 This guide will discuss common tests, equipment like timing gates, and proper set-up for the most accurate results.

 The Common Athlete Speed Tests

-Speed tests are the most valued scores in sports performance, and field testing player speed is inexpensive and simple to do.
+Speed tests are the most valued scores in sports performance.
+Field testing player speed is both inexpensive and simple to do.
 While jump testing performance is associated with leg power and possible athlete speed, direct measures of athlete sprinting ability are still necessary.
 Specific distances and timing preferences exist in the scientific literature, but the most important factor is repeatability of the measurement.
-You can administer all of the tests below with simple smartphone video apps, but due to time constraints and convenience, most coaches use electronic timing to measure performance.
+You can administer all of the tests below with simple smartphone video apps.
+However, due to time constraints and convenience, most coaches use electronic timing to measure performance.

 Any distance where the athlete continues to gain speed is considered a measure of acceleration.
 Typically, most speed tests in team sport are 10-40 meters in length, which is a sufficient distance to measure the ability to accelerate.